natcap/invest.users-guide/source/coastal_blue_carbon.rst

         Several parameters are shared across most of the equations in the model:

         * :math:`t` is the timestep.
-This model operates on an annual timescale, so :math:`t` represents the number of years the analysis is ahead of the baseline year.
+This model operates on an annual timescale, so :math:`t` represents the year represented by the timestep.

           * :math:`t_{baseline}` represents the year of the baseline landcover.

         * :math:`s` is the snapshot year.
-This could represent the year of the baseline landcover, or it could represent the year of any of the transition snapshots.
+This represents the year of any of the transition snapshots after the baseline year.
         * :math:`p` represents the carbon pool, generally biomass or soil.
 The litter pool is considered only in the carbon accumulation calculations and is not affected by emissions.